benschaf/waste-schedule/TESTING.md

 ### HTML

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML deployed source code.
-In the table below, the results are by template file that would render the respective page.
+In the table below, the results are labeled by template file that would render the respective page.
+The results are validated using the live deployed version of the project.

 | Directory | File | Screenshot | Notes |
 | --- | --- | --- | --- |